Making rights reality for Sexual Assault victims with a disability

 What sort of extra help is available?

 The program can help people with things they might need when they have appointments with the police, or if they go to court.
-For example, someone may need an Independent Third Person, a Communication Support Worker or an Attendant Carer to be with them.
+For example, someone may need a Communication Support Worker or Attendant Care.
 The program can pay for this.

 Who can come to SECASA?